rjorgenson/sitemon/README.md

 # TODO
 - support regex's that match more than once on a page
 - support monitoring more than one value on a single page without mulitple downloads
+- support different comparison methods
+    - strings
+        - exact
+        - any change
+    - numbers
+        - less than
+        - greater than
+        - any change
+        - exact value